Databus Logo

 Secure Course Content Repository

 Stop sending PDFs on WhatsApp.
-Give every professor a structured digital space for their course — organized by unit, accessible to enrolled students only.
+Give every professor a structured digital space for their course — organised by unit, open to enrolled students only.

-• Multi-Format Upload — Lecture PPTs, PDFs, case studies, MP4 video recordings, and external links — all stored in one organized course folder.
+• Multi-format upload — PPTs, PDFs, case studies, MP4 recordings, and links, all in one course folder.

-• Syllabus Mapping — Tag each material to a specific unit or module (e.g., "Module 3 – Thermodynamics") so students find exactly what they need.
+• Syllabus mapping — tag each item to a unit ("Module 3 – Thermodynamics") so students find what they need.

-Run in-person and online students in the same session — without managing separate links, attendance sheets, or recording folders.
+Run in-person and online students in the same session — without juggling links, registers, and recording folders.

-• One-Click Class Launch — Professors click "Start Class" in the LMS timetable.
-Zoom or Microsoft Teams session launches automatically — students join from the same screen.
+• One-click launch — start the Zoom or Teams session from the timetable; students join from the same screen.

 Digital Assignment Submission